miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 React.render(<Board size={new Vector(20, 20)} />, document.getElementById("app"))
 {% endhighlight %}

-Let's run `npm start` and see that right now the browser displays
+Let's run `npm start` and see that right now the browser displays:

 {% highlight html %}
 This is board 20 x 20